conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/connector-overview/index.md

 This section gives you relevant information about the current state of your Connector that will stay visible across all tabs
 - Connector Status
 - Connector Class
-- Whether Auto-Restart is enabled
+- Whether Auto-restart is enabled
 - How many Topics are associated.
 You can click on the icon next to it to visualize their names

 ![img](../img/connector-details-topics.png)